chataignault/models/diffusion/ppca/README.md

 maximum likelihood comparison with other probabilistic models for model selection and covariance matrix fitting for Gaussian mixture models.

+**Overview :**
+- Implement Singular Value Decomposition algorithms :
+  - Using the **QR algoritm** on the covariance matrix,
+  - Using the **Golub-Kahan algorithm**,
+- Implement the **EM algorithm** in the Probabilistic PCA framework,
+- Applying the PCA to generate data

+**Results :**

-First SVD components :
+With first SVD components :

 ![image](img/svd_mnist.png)

-Using Probabilistic PCA :
+With Probabilistic PCA :

 ![image](img/ppca_mnist.png)

-**For the computation of the Singular Value Decomposition :**
+**TODO :**
+- [x] Implement MLE estimation of PPCA with EM algorithm
+- [ ] Benchmark execution time between naive SVD and Golub-Kahan algorithm

 ## Using Singular Value Decomposition

 The naive SVD algorithm, pure QR with Householder reflections and bidiagonalisation algorithm are taken from `Trehefen`,